Small Caravanserai

-The Small Cravanserai in Baku, Azerbaijan has a square shape and an inner quadrangular courtyard with cut corners.
+The Small Caravanserai in Baku, Azerbaijan has a square shape and an inner quadrangular courtyard with cut corners.
 This caravanserai was built in the 12th century.
 There is a long balcony which surrounds the building of the caravanserai.
 The north and south entrances of the caravanserai are portal-shaped.
 During the Middle Ages, there was a main entrance from the sea.
 The caravanserai has a defensive construction and two floors on the southern side.